-- Maintains conditions of personal safety and security in Student Housing. - Actively promotes a sense of community within Student Housing. - Enforces the rules and regulations in Student Housing. - Assists with move-ins/move-outs, and other related duties. - Responds to complaints and acts as a mediator in student disputes. - Assists security as required. - Assists in the orderly evacuation of the building during fire alarms or other emergency situations.

-- Provides emergency first aid as required.
-All Housing Advisors are certified in Standard (level one) First Aid. - Assists students with problems by referring them to appropriate agency or services. - Acts as a positive role model for students in Housing. - Assists in presenting a positive image of Student Housing and contributes in marketing efforts of the facilities. - Reports problems, damage, etc., to housing office and assists in determining the cause. - Serves on the "discipline committee" when requested by Student Housing Management. - Monitors the safety and security of the building and students, outside of the Student Housing Office regular office hours.
+- Maintains conditions of personal safety and security. - Actively promotes a sense of community. - Enforces the rules and regulations. - Assists with move-ins, and other related duties. - Responds to complaints and acts as mediator in student disputes. - · Assists security as required. - Assists in orderly evacuations during fire alarms or other emergency situations. - Provides emergency first aid as required.
+All Resident Advisors are certified in Standard Level One First Aid. - Assists students with problems by referring them to appropriate agency or services. - Acts as a positive role model for students. - Assists in presenting a positive image of Student Housing and contributes in marketing efforts of the facilities. - Reports problems, damage, etc., to the Student Housing office and assists in determining the cause. - Serves on the "discipline committee" when requested. - Works as Resident Advisor on Duty as assigned, outside of Student Housing Office regular office hours.